September 19, 2018

 Rob Rowan, Business Agent IATSE 856 and IATSE 669

 We want to thank all our members for the opportunity to Co-Chair the Board of On Screen Manitoba.
 The Manitoba media production industry is in a period of rapid growth.
 It has never been more important for the whole industry to work together to capitalize on this unprecedented expansion in every genre and type of production.
-In our role as Co-Chairs, it is our job to consider and respond to the challenges and opportunities of the whole industry.With this in mind, we invite you to the industry-wide Townhall Meeting on Saturday, October 13, 2018 from 1:00 PM to 4:00 PM to discuss the future of the industry and to gather your thoughts about how best to grow Manitoba’s media production industry.
+In our role as Co-Chairs, it is our job to consider and respond to the challenges and opportunities of the whole industry.With this in mind, we invite you to an industry-wide Townhall Meeting on Saturday, October 13, 2018 from 1:00 PM to 4:00 PM in the Piano Nobile at the Centennial Concert Hall to discuss the future of the industry and to gather your thoughts about how best to grow Manitoba’s media production industry.

 The whole Board of On Screen Manitoba looks forward to rolling up their sleeves and working with you to envision the future of our industry in Manitoba.

 “The Manitoba media production industry will continue to grow if all stakeholders are engaged – facilitating communication and collaboration is a priority for On Screen Manitoba.” – Nicole Matiation, Executive Director

 We are part of an international industry that is evolving rapidly, and the demand for content has never been higher.
 There is a lot of complexity in how our industry works and every aspect of our industry is changing from financing, to production, to marketing, to distribution and audience behaviour.
 As your industry association, we are following and intervening on a variety of key consultations with all levels of government to ensure Manitoba remains a film-friendly province for all industry professionals, service suppliers and production companies.